 Exploring Moose Meadow Lodge

-Treehouse guests all have access to the lodge, which boasts a full kitchen, a living room with cozy seating (a TV and Wi-Fi too), and a hot tub.
+Moose Meadow Treehouse guests all have access to the main lodge, which boasts a full kitchen, a living room with cozy seating (a TV and Wi-Fi too), and a hot tub.
 There are plenty of cozy corners to relax inside, or you can hang out on the balcony, which offers up a pretty stunning view of Hunger Mountain in the distance.

 Lodge guests can choose from one of four themed bedrooms, all meticulously decorated with antiques and collectibles that fit the luxury hunting lodge theme.
 One room, my favorite and the one I don’t have photos of, is the sled room – beautiful antique wooden sleds cover the wall and the ceiling.
 Another room is decorated with fishing creels.
 It is obvious that a lot of love and meticulous attention to detail was put into every corner of this place.

 Breakfast is provided each morning, cooked up by Willie, who is a co-owner, host extraordinaire, and a fabulous chef.
 Willie is happy to accommodate any dietary restrictions you might have, so feel free to discuss this with your hosts before your arrival.
-During our stay, we were treated to omelettes, fresh fruit, and coffee.
+During our stay, we were treated to omelets, fresh fruit, and coffee.
 Our meal was incredible and big enough to fuel our explorations of the rest of the property.

-Exploring the property
+Exploring the property at Moose Meadow Lodge

 If the heat of the day beckons you to cool off, we recommend indulging yourself by swimming in the pond.
 The water is perfectly cold and clear, and there’s a nice dock for sunning yourself after your swim.
 A fire pit with ample seating for a big group or cozy gathering, is located just up the trail from the treehouse, and while we didn’t have an opportunity to take advantage of it, we’re excited to go back for another visit someday soon.